 Enjoy a day of leisure at sea

 Relax with a day at sea or enjoy your ship’s resort amenities.
 Perhaps you’ll join a morning stretching class, read on your balcony, or catnap on the sun deck.
-Then, join friends for cocktails in the multilevel lounge, browse the boutique, or attend a lecture by a local historian.
+Then, join friends for cocktails in the multilevel lounge, browse the boutique, or attend a lecture by a Resident Lecturer.
 Later in the day, your Cruise Director will present a port talk.

 During your time on the Ocean Odyssey, there will be an ongoing schedule of enrichment programs.

 Today, you'll be joined on board by an expert lecturer who will walk you through the fascinating history of Cambodia.

 Experience old Saigon in Ho Chi Minh City

 Take your time over breakfast and relax as we sail into Nha Rong, the port for Ho Chi Minh City.
 Once known as Saigon, the city is Vietnam’s business and financial hub.

 Upon arrival this morning, visit the Notre Dame Cathedral, a neo-Romanesque, red brick edifice with twin spires topped with iron.
 It was constructed around 1888 with materials imported from France.
 Across the way, the classic 1960s exterior of the Reunification Palace may seem familiar to you.
 It was here that the first Communist tanks rolled into town and the building was prominently on the news when South Vietnam fell in 1975.
 On the other side of the square admire the Central Post Office, completed in 1891.
 With its barrel-vaulted central hall and pale pink façade, it seems just too pretty to be relegated to mail!
 Also featured are the restored exteriors of the Saigon Opera House and the elegant City Hall (the former Hotel de Ville), two of Saigon’s most stunning French colonial monuments.

 This evening, enjoy a specially arranged Vietnamese cultural performance onboard.